 At the Mazhavil Azhakil AMMA (a variety-entertainment show that the general entertainment channel Mazhavil Manorama produces), a sketch true to the Malayalee’s love for satire was performed.
 Rendered by six actresses, it was a loud and clear message about AMMA’s attitude towards the WCC.
 Remya says she was not aware of it though she was part of the event.
 “And to think we felt we were all united and fighting a common enemy.
 The sketch showed that they were not willing to stand by us.”

 A pretty hard realisation to come to, Ramya admits, and segues into talking about how difficult, or not, the path is for someone who speaks up in dissent in the Malayalam film industry.
 “While there have been no verbal threats and phone calls, we know we are being avoided.
 They make it clear we are not welcome.
 Luckily, at that stage, the Tamil industry welcomed me.
 I was able to speak my mind.
+I asked for and got scripts and the salary I deserved.
+But I won’t blame all my friends in Malayalam; they probably have their reasons.”

 The best part of the crisis, says Ramya, is that many women technicians from the industry have come forward to work with the WCC.
 “All we want is a healthy gender equality in the industry, a healthy work environment.”
 Support has come in from various quarters.
 Tamil director CS Amudhan, whose film TP2 is due for release, has called her to show solidarity.
 So have actor Joy Mathew and theatre personality Balachandran.
 “Some people are showing guts.
 But guess what’s most upsetting?
 That reel and real are so different.
 We grew up seeing these actors and believing in them; I am not attacking any individual, but as a group, actors must be responsible for society and show that they care.
 We have to speak up.”